odileandres/Adata_scientists_project2/index.md

 Indeed, according to research pursued by the  <a href="https://beijing20.unwomen.org/en/in-focus/media">UNWomen</a> over more than 100 countries, sexism in the media nowadays is striking.
 In terms of managing positions, men still represent 73% of the top media management position, according to another study gathering 522 news media organizations.
 Moreover, about 46% of news stories spread gender stereotypes and only 6% promote gender equality.
 </p>

+ ### Goal:
 <p align="justify">
-In our analysis, we want to see whether the differences between men and women can also been observe in quotation by journals.
+In our analysis, we want to see whether the feminist movements from the last years had any significal impact on the representation of women in the media.
+<b> <i> In other words, are women more represented nowadays than before 2015, are they represented in all the fields at the same level of men and is there still a discrimination based on age agaisnt women?</i> <b>
 </p>

 # Inequal representation in the media in terms of coverage